My Mother Was a Liar. Dad Too.

-Like every other Beatles fan, I formed a band in fourth grade, with other 10, 11 and 12 year olds.
+Like every other Beatles fan, I formed a band in sixth grade, with other 10, 11 and 12 year olds.
 Tired of rehearsing in our garage, we somehow convinced our school to allow us to play in front of students.

 My Mom attended of course and afterwards took me aside and said, "My goodness, that was absolutely first rate.
 I am so proud of you."

 Now this was music my mother probably hated, although she did seem to like most any kind.
 It was certainly far less sophisticated and was undoubtedly played out of tune, with an unsteady beat, and sung by kids with shaky voices.
 It was far too loud.